-This course is a study of the basic procedures and techniques of print news reporting, writing and editing as well as writing for the electronic news media, online sources, public relations, and advertising.
+This course is a study of the basic procedures and techniques of writing for media.
+Contemporary media writers must be versatile and able to write in a number of registers.
+The course will focus on writing for print and online news reporting, copywriting, writing on behalf of organizations, and planning transmedia information campaigns.
 (WE) 3 credits

-COMM 375 INTERNSHIP I
+COMM 375 INTERNSHIPS

 Students participate in an off-campus training experience closely related to one of the areas of communication.
 Frequent meetings with an advisor plus a final project are required.
 Permission of Communication Department Internship Coordinator required.
 Junior or Senior Majors only.
+3 credits